 The Standby feature puts your computer into a state of reduced power consumption (as if it were napping) when you have not used the computer for an amount of time you specify.
-If you have an energy saving monitor, then the monitor's display goes blank when the computer enters Standby.
+If you have an energy saving monitor with Display Power Management Signaling (DPMS), then the monitor's display goes blank when the computer enters Standby.